-- The conflict between Russia and Ukraine, and particularly its 2022 escalation, the U.S., EU, UK and other countries' sanctions that have been imposed in connection therewith, the resulting economic crisis that is beginning to unravel in Russia, and the measures that are being adopted by Russia in response, could adversely impact our operations and financial condition; - Trading in our ADSs has been halted by Nasdaq and there can be no assurance when or if it will resume, while trading in our ADSs on the Moscow Exchange is subject to certain limitations; - A vast majority of major Western businesses, including a number of companies whose products are important to our business, have suspended, wound down or substnatially scaled back activities in Russia;
+- The conflict between Russia and Ukraine, and particularly its 2022 escalation, the US, EU, UK and other countries' sanctions that have been imposed in connection therewith, the resulting negative implications on the Russian economy, and the measures that are being adopted by Russia in response, could adversely impact our operations and financial condition; - Holders of our ADSs currently have limited or no liquidity in our ADSs.
+Following the trading halt introduced on our ADSs by Nasdaq, Nasdaq informed us of its determination to delist our securities.
+Although we requested a hearing to appeal the delisting determination, there can be no assurance that Nasdaq will reverse its decision and when or if the trading will be resumed.
+Trading in our ADSs on the Moscow Exchange is subject to certain limitations; - A vast majority of major Western businesses, including a number of companies whose products are important to our business, have withdrawn from, suspended, wound down or substantially scaled back activities in Russia;